ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 methods such as DPLPMTUD.

-While DATAGRAM capsules can theoretically carry a payload of length 2<sup>62</sup>-1, most applications will have their own limits on what datagram payload sizes are practical.
+While DATAGRAM capsules can theoretically carry a payload of length 2<sup>62</sup>-1, most HTTP extensions that use HTTP Datagrams will have their own limits on what datagram payload sizes are practical.
 Implementations SHOULD take those limits into account when parsing DATAGRAM capsules: if an incoming DATAGRAM capsule has a length that is known to be so large as to not be usable, the implementation SHOULD discard the capsule without buffering its contents into memory.

 Note that use of the Capsule Protocol is not required to use HTTP Datagrams.
-If a new HTTP Upgrade Token is only defined over transports that support QUIC DATAGRAM frames, they might not need a stream encoding.
-Additionally, definitions of new HTTP Upgrade Tokens can use HTTP Datagrams with their own data stream protocol.
-However, definitions of new HTTP Upgrade Tokens that wish to use HTTP Datagrams SHOULD use the Capsule Protocol unless they have a good reason not to.
+If an HTTP extension that uses HTTP Datagrams is only defined over transports that support QUIC DATAGRAM frames, it might not need a stream encoding.
+Additionally, HTTP extensions can use HTTP Datagrams with their own data stream protocol.
+However, new HTTP extensions that wish to use HTTP Datagrams SHOULD use the Capsule Protocol unless they have a good reason not to.

 # Security Considerations {#security}